MashaKubyshina/Telegram_bot/README.md

 # bot_test
 Telegram bot using python

-The goal of 5per5 bot is to help non-native English speakers to learn trendy words to use at job interviews.
+The goal of 5per5 bot is to help non-native English speakers learn trendy words to use at job interviews.
 Currently the bot is still in making and learning.
 I wanted to share this template script in case it might be helpful to others.

 The goal of this script is to create a simple bot with ML features on Telegram using python.